 There are many potential injuries that can pop up seemingly out of nowhere, especially when pre-training for and during actual Special Ops schools.
-If you are running longer distances than normal, swimming with fins for the first time, rucking, and carrying heavy equipment (logs, boats, etc.) it could only be a matter of time before you start to get inflammation in your joints and soft tissues.
+If you are running longer distances than normal, swimming with fins for the first time, rucking and carrying heavy equipment (logs, boats, etc.), it could be only a matter of time before you start to get inflammation in your joints and soft tissues.
 Here is an email from a BUD/S candidate starting to feel the effects of increasing miles of cardio during his preparation.

-Hello Mr. Smith,
+Hello, Mr. Smith,

-- If it hurts to run – stop running.
+- If it hurts to run, stop running.

-- If it hurts to walk – do not run.
+- If it hurts to walk, do not run.

-- If it hurts doing nothing – go see a doctor.
+- If it hurts doing nothing, go see a doctor.

 2. Take out swimming with fins for now.
-But continue swimming freestyle and working on pool skills (drownproofing, treading, knot tying) but if the knee hurts doing anything in the pool, stop swimming.
+But continue swimming freestyle and working on pool skills (drownproofing, treading, knot tying), but if the knee hurts doing anything in the pool, stop swimming.

 5. Learn how to use a foam roller.
-Get one and roll your hips, thighs, hamstrings, and ITBs.
+Get one and roll your hips, thighs, hamstrings and ITBs.
 Video

 6. Work some glute muscles.
-Often ITB can be reduced by having a stronger gluteus medius.
-The glutes, specifically the gluteus medius muscle, is responsible for controlling thigh rotation, tracking of the patella (kneecap), and knee control.
+ITB often can be reduced by having a stronger gluteus medius.
+The glutes, specifically the gluteus medius muscle, is responsible for controlling thigh rotation, tracking of the patella (kneecap) and knee control.

-A weak gluteus medius has been found to directly contribute to conditions such as ITB syndrome, patellar tendinopathy (runner's knee), shin splints, Achilles tendinopathy, and plantar fasciitis.
+A weak gluteus medius has been found to contribute directly to conditions such as ITB syndrome, patellar tendinopathy (runner's knee), shin splints, Achilles' tendinopathy and plantar fasciitis.

 7. Perform dynamic stretching before and static stretching after running.
-A dynamic warm up prior to running involving controlled movement through a complete range of motion for each joint is better before you run.
+A dynamic warmup prior to running involving controlled movement through a complete range of motion for each joint is better before you run.
 After running, the usual stretching for 20-30 seconds per body part without bouncing is acceptable.
 Maintaining flexible hamstring and calf muscles will help with injury prevention.